Speakers from 2017

 Erik Hansen is Vice President Sales & Marketing with Kansas City Southern, leading the Intermodal business unit in the U.S. and Mexico.
 Before joining the Company in August 2014, he held various positions with the Maersk Group, the latest of which was five years in Mexico City as Managing Director of Maersk Line for Mexico and part of Central America.
 From 1992-2007, he worked as country and regional CFO for subsidiaries in A.P.
 Moller – Maersk in the Far East and later in Latin America.
 Erik has a degree in Financial and Management Accounting from Copenhagen Business School and has taken executive courses at IMD in Switzerland, at Columbia Business School in New York, as well as the DTU Executive School of Business in Denmark.
 He lives in Kansas City.

-Matthew Harding is a Vice President of the Freight Market Intelligence Consortium (FMIC) at Chainalytics.
-The FMIC currently provides transportation market intelligence to over 180 shippers and 3PLs globally.
-The FMIC provides insights within $36B in annual transportation spend covering North America, South American, Europe, and Russia markets.
+Matthew Harding is a vice president of the Freight Market Intelligence Consortium (FMIC) at Chainalytics.
+The FMIC currently provides transportation market intelligence to over 200 shippers and 3PLs globally.
+The FMIC processes over $60 billion in annual transportation spend covering North America, South American, Europe, and Russia markets.

-Matthew's prior leadership roles include VP of Consulting at a major 3PL leading all engineering and contract logistics activities.
-Matthew also held various roles in software and consulting services, leading projects focused on areas of transportation procurement, transportation management systems implementation, and program manager of multi-year, multi-solution supply chain technology implementation for a $30B food distributor.
+Harding's prior leadership roles include vice president of consulting at a major 3PL leading all engineering and contract logistics activities.
+He also held various roles in software and consulting services, leading projects focused on areas of transportation procurement, transportation management, and supply chain systems implementation.

-Matthew holds a Bachelor of Science in Industrial Engineering with honors distinction from the Georgia Institute of Technology, and was awarded the MIT Supply Chain Fellowship where he earned his Masters of Engineering in Logistics from the Center of Transportation and Logistics at the Massachusetts Institute of Technology.
+Harding holds a bachelor of science in industrial engineering with honors distinction from the Georgia Institute of Technology, and was awarded the MIT Supply Chain Fellowship where he earned his master's of engineering in logistics from the Center of Transportation and Logistics at the Massachusetts Institute of Technology.

 Prior to being named President of YRC Freight, Darren Hawkins was senior vice president of sales for the company.
 He brings more than 24 years of experience in the national LTL industry in both operations and sales roles.